 Electronic mail (e-mail) is an accepted official form of written communication in the health care colleges.
-E-mail may be used to communicate information regarding this HCC Code..
-E-mail correspondence between members of the hearing panel and other necessary parties regarding a case under consideration should be discouraged.
+E-mail may be used to communicate information regarding this HCC Code.ethics code policies and procedures.
+E-mail correspondence between members of the hearing panel Committee and other necessary parties regarding a case under consideration should be discouraged.